Counting Data Content Changes

 BIGINT

-number of recorded row changes
+Number of recorded row changes

-postgres=# SELECT stat_schema, sum(stat_rows)
+SELECT stat_schema, sum(stat_rows)

-FROM emaj.emaj_log_stat_group('myAppl1', NULL, NULL)
+FROM emaj.emaj_log_stat_group('my_group', 'mark_1', NULL)

 GROUP BY stat_schema;